johnhess/time-travel/timetravel.md

 So, starting from our original fibonacci code, we've got

-* Some guarantee of correctness
+* Some guarantee of correctness (1)
-* A medium for collaboration
+* A medium for collaboration (2)
-* A sane way for others to inspect and run the code behind our research publications
+* A sane way for others to inspect and run the code behind our research publications (3)
-* A sane way for others to offer improvements
-* A way to reach non-coders and share the ideas in our code
+* A way to reach non-coders and share the ideas in our code (4)

 ---